Downloading Media and fooling around

 It all started with 1 Raspberry Pi model B as an alternative to a server in the basement.
 There is no room in the basement for an server, and I don't like running fans/HDD's in my bedroom (because of the noise and heat).
 So I bought myself an Rpi B and an USB hub waited for it.

 I re-used an old harddrive casing as mounting place for the portable HDD and connected them up.
-I used the Rpi to host some files, learn some Linux and download media with Usenet and Torrents.
+I used the Rpi to host some files, learn some Linux.
 It was not really fast but did it's job well.

 Not much later I hooked up a second Rpi just to fool around with.
 Since my previous desktop experience with Linux was that everything will break within 3 months I decided to not doom my first Raspberry Pi.